sagarpatel211/S-Lang/README.md

 - Finish this README
 - Test it works on Windows and provide instructions in here
 - Add a readthedocs page
+- Make sure char and string concatenation work
+- Double check global vars work
+- Potentially add the @throws in the documentation for the parser, lexer, and codegen
 - Test the examples work
 - Add the Grammar of my code somewhere